5 Ways to Help a Loved One with a TBI

 - Run errands for them.

 Even a mild TBI, such as a concussion, can suck the energy out of someone.
-It can often become more difficult to complete every day activities.
+It can often become more difficult to complete everyday activities.
 Since they are often tired, you can offer to run errands for them, such as grocery shopping or picking up medicine at the pharmacy.
-This way, you can assist them in getting things done without making them feel less capable by having to ask you for help.
+This way, you can assist them in getting things done without making them feel less capable of having to ask you for help.

 - Take them out of the house.